dr-rodriguez/AstrodbKit2/docs/index.rst

 ===================

 If users perform changes to a database, they will want to output this to disk to be version controlled.
-**Astrodbkit** provides methods to save an individual source or reference table as well as all of the data stored in the database.
+**Astrodbkit** provides methods to save an individual source or lookup table as well as all of the data stored in the database.
-By default, reference tables are stored in a sub-directory of `data/` called "reference"; this can be overwritten by supplying a `reference_directory` variable into `save_database` or `save_reference_table`.
+By default, lookup/reference tables are stored in a sub-directory of `data/` called "reference"; this can be overwritten by supplying a `reference_directory` variable into `save_database` or `save_reference_table`.
 Similarly, source/object tables are stored in a sub-directory of `data/` called "source" which can be overwritten by supplying  a `source_directory` variable.